-- Prevent students from easily accessing their inhalers and medication, and administering their medication when and where necessary - > Assume that every student with the same condition requires the same treatment or medication - > Ignore the views of the student or their parents - > Ignore medical evidence or opinion (although this may be professionally challenged) - > Send children with medical conditions home frequently for reasons associated with their medical condition or prevent them from staying for normal school activities, including lunch, unless this is specified in their medical records or would be otherwise detrimental to their recovery and/or ongoing health - > Send an unwell student to the First aid room unaccompanied or with someone unsuitable.
-Staff can use the 'Notify' system to request assistance with escorting student to First aid room. - > Penalise students for their attendance record if their absences are related to their medical condition, e.g. hospital appointments or acute exacerbation of illness - > Prevent students from drinking, eating or taking toilet or other breaks whenever they need to in order to manage their medical condition effectively - > Require parents, or otherwise make them feel obliged, to attend school to administer medication or provide medical support to their student, including with toileting issues.
-No parent should have to give up working because the school is failing to support their child's medical needs - > Prevent students from participating, or create unnecessary barriers to students participating in any aspect of school life, including school trips, e.g. by requiring parents to accompany their child - Administer, or ask students to administer, medicine or monitor their condition, e.g. checking their blood glucose, in corridors or school toilets
+- > Prevent students from easily accessing their inhalers and medication, and administering their medication when and where necessary - > Assume that every student with the same condition requires the same treatment or medication - > Ignore the views of the student or their parents - > Ignore medical evidence or opinion (although this may be professionally challenged) - > Send children with medical conditions home frequently for reasons associated with their medical condition or prevent them from staying for normal school activities, including lunch, unless this is specified in their medical records or would be otherwise detrimental to their recovery and/or ongoing health - > Send an unwell student to student services unaccompanied or with another student.
+Staff must use the 'Notify' system to request assistance with escorting a student/s to student services. - > Penalise students for their attendance record if their absences are related to their medical condition, e.g. hospital appointments or acute exacerbation of illness - > Prevent students from drinking, eating or taking toilet or other breaks whenever they need to in order to manage their medical condition effectively - > Require parents, or otherwise make them feel obliged, to attend school to administer medication or provide medical support to their child, including with toileting issues.
+No parent should have to give up working because the school is failing to support their child's medical needs - > Prevent students from participating, or create unnecessary barriers to students participating in any aspect of school life, including school trips, e.g. by requiring parents to accompany their child - ➤ Administer, or ask students to administer, medicine or monitor their condition, e.g. checking their blood glucose, in corridors or school toilets